elenapapk/sklearn_parametrisation/README.md

 # sklearn_parametrisation

 Interactive Image Preview Tool

 This project is a front-end visualization tool that dynamically updates an image based on two user-controlled sliders.
-It's designed for testing or showcasing different data outputs — such as variations in clustering algorithms or image parameters — using a static image library.
+It is designed for testing or showcasing different data outputs — such as variations in clustering algorithms or image parameters — using a static image library.

 Features
 Two customizable sliders (radius and points)